 8. Lunar.dev MCPX

 Lunar.dev MCPX delivers granular role-based access control in the MCP gateway space, with permissions configurable at global, service, and individual tool levels.
-For ML teams managing multi-tenant platforms or complex organizational hierarchies, this granularity prevents over-permissioning.
+For ML teams managing multi-tenant platforms or complex organizational hierarchies, this granularity helps prevent over-permissioning.

 Access Control Hierarchy